-- 1. Roles and Responsibilities. - 2.
-Promoting the wellbeing of all students.
+- 1. Roles and Responsibilities.

+- 2. Promoting the wellbeing of all students.

 - 3. Students in need.

 - 4. Students in need of protection.

 - 5. Staff recruitment and training.

 - 6. Staff conduct.

 - 7. Other related policies and procedures under the broad remit of safeguarding.

-This policy is also based on the following legislation:
+This policy draws upon duties conferred by the Children Acts 1989 and 2004, The Children and Families Act 2014, S175 of the 2020 Education Act, The Education (Independent School Standards) Regulations 2014 (for independent schools ), the Nonmaintained Special Schools (England) Regulations 2015 (for non-maintained special schools) and the guidance contained in Working Together to Safeguard Children 2018, the DfE's statutory Guidance "Keeping Children Safe in Education September 2020, Ofsted guidance and procedure,

-- Section 175 of the Education Act 2002, which places a duty on schools and local authorities to safeguard and promote the welfare of pupils - Keeping Children Safe in Education 2018 https://www.gov.uk/government/publications/keeping-children-safe-in-education--2 - The School Staffing (England) Regulations 2009, which set out what must be recorded on the single central record and the requirement for at least one person on a school interview/appointment panel to be trained in safer recruitment techniques - Part 3 of the schedule to the Education (Independent School Standards) Regulations 2014, which places a duty on academies and independent schools to safeguard and promote the welfare of pupils at the school - The Children Act 1989 (and 2004 amendment), which provides a framework for the care and protection of children - Section 5B(11) of the Female Genital Mutilation Act 2003, as inserted by section 74 of the Serious Crime Act 2015, which places a statutory duty on teachers to report to the police where they discover that female genital mutilation (FGM) appears to have been carried out on a girl under 18 - Statutory guidance on FGM, which sets out responsibilities with regards to safeguarding and supporting girls affected by FGM - The Rehabilitation of Offenders Act 1974, which outlines when people with criminal convictions can work with children - Schedule 4 of the Safeguarding Vulnerable Groups Act 2006, which defines what 'regulated activity' is in relation to children - Statutory guidance on the Prevent duty, which explains schools' duties under the Counter-Terrorism and Security Act 2015 with respect to protecting people from the risk of radicalisation and extremism West Mercia Consortium inter-agency procedures and the WSCP Levels of Need Guidance. - Have regard to the DfE statutory guidance 'Relationships education, relationships and sex education (RSE) and health education' (June 2019) by including opportunities in the curriculum, specifically through PSHE and ICT, for children to develop the skills they need to recognise and stay safe from abuse and to know who they should turn to for help.
+The School Staffing (England) Regulations 2009, which set out what must be recorded on the single central record and the requirement for at least one person on a school interview/appointment panel to be trained in safer recruitment techniques

+Section 5B(11) of the Female Genital Mutilation Act 2003, as inserted by section 74 of the Serious Crime Act 2015, which places a statutory duty on teachers to report to the police where they discover that female genital mutilation (FGM) appears to have been carried out on a girl under 18.
+Statutory guidance on FGM, which sets out responsibilities with regards to safeguarding and supporting girls affected by FGM

+The Rehabilitation of Offenders Act 1974, which outlines when people with criminal convictions can work with children

+Schedule 4 of the Safeguarding Vulnerable Groups Act 2006, which defines what 'regulated activity' is in relation to children

+Statutory guidance on the Prevent duty, which explains schools' duties under the Counter-Terrorism and Security Act 2015 with respect to protecting people from the risk of radicalisation and extremism West Mercia Consortium inter-agency procedures and the WSCP Levels of Need Guidance.

+We have regard to the DfE statutory guidance 'Relationships education, relationships and sex education (RSE) and health education' (June 2019) by including opportunities in the curriculum, specifically through PSHE and ICT, for children to develop the skills they need to recognise and stay safe from abuse and to know who they should turn to for help.

+This policy applies to all staff, governors, volunteers and visitors to the College.
+Child protection is the responsibility of all staff.
+We ensure that all parents and working partners are aware of this policy by mentioning it in our College prospectus, displaying appropriate information in our reception and on the College website and by raising awareness at meetings with parents/carers.

+Contents and Procedures